Mayers game-ending FG gives Baylor 32-31 win over K-State

 Howard's 24-yard TD run early in the fourth quarter put K-State up 24-15, a play after his 49-yard pass to wide-open tight end Briley Moore.
 Vaughn's 38-yard TD run countered a Brewer TD pass to Trestan Ebner.

+''This is a hard way to lose when you fight all day and they make a few more plays than you,'' Vaughn said.

-Brewer had an 7-yard TD on a draw play to end Baylor's first drive, which was set up by the first of Howard's two interceptions.
-After the botched extra point, K-State went ahead when receiver Malik Knowles took a handoff on a sweep and ran 75 yards for a score.
+Brewer had a 7-yard TD on a draw play to end Baylor's opening drive of the game before a botched extra point, after the first of Howard's two interceptions.
+K-State went ahead when receiver Malik Knowles took a handoff on a sweep and ran 75 yards for a score.

+''It's a game we should have won.
+I told the guys I'm sorry.
+I'm sick for them,'' Klieman said. ''We did some really good things but didn't make some winning plays at the end.''

 THE TAKEAWAY

 Kansas State: Howard became the starter after senior Skylar Thompson's season-ending shoulder injury.
 The Wildcats haven't won since Howard became the first K-State true freshman QB to win his first two starts.
-K-State can still finish with a winning conference record in each of coach Chris Klieman's first two seasons with a win in its next game.
+K-State can still finish with a winning conference record in each of Klieman's first two seasons with a win in its next game.
+The Wildcats have a minus-eight turnover margin in their losing streak after being plus-eight the first five games.

-Baylor: After blowing two-touchdown leads in the second half of their previous two games, the Bears had talked about how to finish games.
-This turned out a little different than expected with 10 points in the final 4:16.
-This might have been their last chance to get another win this season, with No. 14 Oklahoma next before No. 17 Oklahoma State in the makeup of a home game postponed Oct.
-17 when the Bears has COVID-19 issues.
+Baylor: Instead of blowing a lead late, the Bears scored the last 10 points in this game.
+Brewer made his 25th start in a row, and 37th overall for the Bears.

 UP NEXT